nrwl/nx-set-shas/README.md

     # E.g. 'ci.yml'.
 If not provided, current workflow id will be used
     #
     workflow-id: ''

+    # If an otherwise matching commit contains any of the messages in this comma separated list, do not consider the commit.
+Useful for conventions like [skip ci]
+    #
+    # Default: ""
+    skip-if-message-contains: ''
 ```

 <!-- end configuration-options -->